 - REACH: This is a volunteer program through the McKinney Independent School District that connects students with volunteer mentors.
 The website says it best: "The program is designed to foster a basic sense of self-esteem, self-confidence, and a motivation to learn and improve personal and social skills that will reinforce the importance of an education.
 Reaching one child at a time is the primary goal of the program."
 Complete the volunteer application on the website to start the process of mentoring a local student!

-Accessibility Assistance Services Provided by our Readers
+Accessibility Assistance Services - Suggested by our Readers

 - A reader of our website reached out with this link to a blog featuring an event and entertainment accessibility guide for people with disabilities.
 You can find it HERE.